itsMeBender/bender-clock/README.md

 ## Why CSS

 The clock is animated using **CSS3 transform properties**.
 This means optimal browser performance.
 JavaScript is only used to set the start time, dimensions and Polymer Web Components.

+# Specifications

+* To show an analog clock, with hour, minute and second hands.
+* Animation handled by CSS transitions
+* Freedom by user to manipulate look-and-feel.